hniksic/sendable/README.md

 `borrow_mut()` from two threads on the same `RefCell` without synchronization.
 That is forbidden, and is why `Arc<RefCell<T>>` is not a thing in Rust.

-`SendRc` can get away with allowing this because it requires proof that all access to the allocated value in the previous thread was relinquished before allowing the value to be pinned to a new thread. `SendRc<RefCell<u32>>` is sound because if you clone it and send the clone to a different thread, you won't be able to access the data, nor clone or even drop it - any of these would result in a panic.
+`SendRc` can get away with allowing this because it guards access to the data with a check of the current thread.
+When moving data across threads, it requires proof that all access to the allocated value in the previous thread was relinquished prior to the move.
+`SendRc<RefCell<u32>>` is sound because if you clone it and send the clone to a different thread, you won't be able to access the data, nor clone or even drop it - any of those would result in a panic.

-One could fix the issue by using the full-blown `Arc<Mutex<T>>` or `Arc<RwLock<T>>`.
+Using the standard library, one could fix the issue by switching to the full-blown `Arc<Mutex<T>>` or `Arc<RwLock<T>>`.
+However, that slows down access to data because it requires strongly-ordered atomics, poison checks, and calls into the pthread API.
+It also increases memory overhead because due to the mandatory allocation of the system mutex.
-However, that slows down access to data because it requires atomics, poison checks, and calls into the pthread API.
-It also increases the memory overhead because it requires an extra allocation for the system mutex.
-Even the most efficient mutex implementations like `parking_lot` don't come for free, and bear the cost of atomic synchronization.
-But even disregarding the cost, the issue is also conceptual: it is simply wrong to use `Arc<Mutex<T>>` if neither `Arc` nor `Mutex` are actually needed because the code *doesn't* access the value of `T` from multiple threads in parallel.
+Even the most efficient mutex implementations like `parking_lot` don't come for free and bear the cost of synchronization.
+But even disregarding the cost, on a conceptual level it's simply wrong to use `Arc<Mutex<T>>` if neither `Arc` nor `Mutex` are actually needed because the code *doesn't* access the value of `T` from multiple threads in parallel.

-In summary, `SendRc<T>` is `Send`, with certains guarantees enforced at run time, the same way an `Arc<Mutex<T>>` is `Send + Sync`, with certain guarantees enforced at run time.
+In summary, `SendRc<T>` is `Send` with certains guarantees enforced at run time, the same way an `Arc<Mutex<T>>` is `Send + Sync` with certain guarantees enforced at run time.
 They just serve different purposes.

 ## Why not use an arena?
 Or unsafe?

-An arena would be an acceptable solution, but to make it `Send`, it requires the whole design to be devoted to that idea from the ground up.
-A simple solution of replacing `Rc` with an arena id doesn't really work because in addition to the id, the object needs a reference to the arena.
-It can't have an `Option<&Arena>` field because it would make it non-`Send` for an arena that contains non-`Sync` cells.
-Since we need `Arena` to contain `RefCell`, this doesn't work.
+To make an arena `Send`, the whole design must be devoted to that idea from the ground up.
+A simple solution of replacing `Rc` with an arena id doesn't really work because in addition to the id, the object then needs a reference to the arena.
+It can't have a field of type `Option<&Arena>` or `Option<Rc<Arena>>` because it would make the type non-`Send` if the arena contains `RecCell`.

 There are arena-based designs that do work, but require more radical changes, such as decoupling storage of values from access and sharing.
 All data is then in the arena, and